GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

 [`sessionStorage`](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage), or
 [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API/Using_IndexedDB).
 These
-technologies show their strengths when it comes to key/value stores and structured data, but acknowledgely also have weaknesses like the lack of a strong query language.
+technologies show their strengths when it comes to key/value stores and structured data, but acknowledgedly also have weaknesses like the lack of a strong query language.
 People want SQL on the web for a reason.

 {% Aside %} Our intention is to empower developers to create their own solutions for structured